 Dust Busters are the little handheld vacuums that seem to have started the cordless trend, explained Kadi Dulude, owner of Wizard of Homes NYC.
 “They were mostly used for cleaning up small messes in cars and from furniture, but we would hardly even call them vacuums because they were not very effective,” she said.
 However, they have evolved over the years, and so has the idea of moving away from outlets and cumbersome cords that you drag and clean around.
 “Cordless stick vacuums are really trying to disrupt the space with better and mightier models coming out each year.”

-Below, we spoke to cleaning experts about the features to look for in a cordless vacuum when investing in a new model.
-Using their shopping guidance, we also compiled their recommendations for cordless vacuum cleaner options from brands like Dyson, iRobot, Shark and more.
+We spoke to cleaning experts about the features to look for in a cordless vacuum when investing in a new model.
+We also compiled their recommendations for cordless vacuum cleaner options from brands like Dyson, iRobot, Shark and more.

 SKIP AHEAD Best cordless vacuums

 A cordless vacuum is typically a lighter vacuum that does not need to be plugged in while being used — instead, it depends on a rechargeable battery.
 “This makes it a convenient choice when in big homes with stairs and large areas to be vacuumed” since you aren’t limited by available outlets or the cord’s length and don’t have to worry about it getting caught or tangled, Dulude explained.

 When shopping for a new vacuum, one of the first things you’ll likely notice is the vast array of different styles available.
 Before you even consider whether you want a cordless or corded vacuum, it’s important to understand the difference between the five main categories:

 Canister: This type of vacuum is available in both corded and cordless styles.
 It has a separate canister that contains the motor and receptacle with a long hose that can be fitted with interchangeable attachments.